Mosaic is officially live. Built over years and shaped by real projects, ready for you to start building.

 In Mosaic, installation starts with downloading a ZIP from your account and uploading it in WordPress.
 The free version needs no activation.
 Updates can be applied by uploading a newer ZIP, while your designs and settings remain intact.

-On the admin panel
+Upload on the admin panel

 Step 1